 Your knee joint is where the thighbone fits neatly onto the shinbone.
 Your patellofemoral joint is where the kneecap glides on the thighbone.
 These bony surfaces are covered by hard cartilage, which cushions the bones when you move your knee.
-If the hard cartilage wears away, the bones can rub against each other, causing pain and stiffness.
-This is called osteoarthritis.
+If the hard cartilage wears away, the bones can rub against each other, causing the pain and stiffness of osteoarthritis.

-If arthritis is limiting your everyday activities and you haven’t been able to manage your pain with medications, cortisone injections, viscosupplementation, braces, or physical therapy, a knee replacement might be an option.
+If arthritis is limiting your everyday activities and you can’t manage your pain with medications, cortisone injections, viscosupplementation, braces, or physical therapy, a knee replacement might be an option.

 Total Knee Replacement

-A knee replacement (arthroplasty) is where the entire joint is replaced with metal and plastic.
+A total knee replacement (arthroplasty) replaces the entire joint with metal and plastic.
 This is inpatient surgery, and patients typically stay two to three days in the hospital.
-Depending on the help you have at home or your living situation, you may need to go to a skilled nursing facility after surgery to receive daily physical therapy and get help with tasks like bathing and meals.
+Depending on the help you have at home and your living situation, you may need to go to a skilled nursing facility after surgery to receive daily physical therapy and get help with tasks like bathing and meals.

 Total knee-replacement surgery involves your surgeon making a seven-to-10-inch incision on the front of your knee.
-Your surgeon will slide and tilt your kneecap to get a visual of the rest of your knee joint and assess the damaged tissue.
+Your surgeon will slide and tilt your kneecap to look at the rest of your knee joint and assess the damage.

-The damaged bone and cartilage of the thighbone and shinbone is removed, resurfaced, and replaced with a metal component.
-The two metal components come together to form your new knee joint.
+The damaged bone and cartilage of the thighbone and shinbone is removed, resurfaced, and replaced with two metal components that form your new knee joint.
 A plastic insert is put between the metal components to absorb force and help your knee glide more naturally.
 Your kneecap may be smoothed out and flattened before it’s returned to its normal position.

-Your surgeon will move your knee around to ensure that proper knee mechanics are achieved.
+Your surgeon will move your knee around to ensure it works properly.
 This entire surgery can take two to four hours.

 Caring for yourself after a knee replacement can be easier if you have extra help.
 Don’t be afraid to ask for help if you need it.
 Also, talking with our joint coordinator can help alleviate some of your post-surgery concerns.